kubeshop/botkube-docs/CONTRIBUTING.md

 ## Build the site locally

-Make sure you have installed [Hugo](https://gohugo.io) on your system.
 Follow the instructions to clone this repository and build the docs locally.

 - Clone the repository